-How many registries should we have?
+How many registries should you have?

 Most couples have between one and three wedding registries.
-A versatile super-site like Zola allows couples to register for material goods and cash all in one place and is always a good place to start.
-From there, a couple might also register at a department store (Macy’s, Bloomingdale’s), a Big Box store (Target, Bed Bath & Beyond), or other national chains (West Elm, The Container Store).
+A versatile supersite like Zola allows couples to register for material goods and cash all in one place and is always a good place to start.
+From there, a couple might also register at a department store (Macy’s, Bloomingdale’s), a big box store (Target, Bed Bath & Beyond), or other national chains (West Elm, The Container Store).

 A couple might also have more niche goals for their early married life—home renovations, art purchases, major honeymoon adventures—or could be interested in supporting a charitable cause in lieu of gifts.
 Registry sites exist for all of these options, and couples often find that using a combination of a few is the best way to cover everything.

-How should we share our registry information?
+How should you share your registry information?

 “Integrate your wedding registry into your wedding website, and share the link to your wedding website on all formal communication about your weddings such as save-the-dates and wedding invitation [suites],” says Skurnik.
 “There is no need to share the link to your registry specifically.”